Shallow Thoughts : tags : writing

 without stopping to think.

 But I smell a Fox Terrier.
-That was Stephen Jay Gould's example of a
+That was Stephen Jay Gould's example,

-(the fox terrier -- and no other breed -- was used for years to
+The fox terrier -- and no other breed -- was used universally for years to

-describe the size of Eohippus).
-At least that one was reasonably close.
+describe the size of Eohippus.
+At least it was reasonably close;

 Gould went on to describe many more examples where people copied the